masacao/homepage/content/project/Lets MeMe/index.md

 # slides: example
 ---

-# 🏠 What is Trafinity
+# 🏠 Introduction

 <figure><img src="https://gitlab.com/letsmeme/whitepaper/-/raw/main/.gitbook/assets/%E6%88%AA%E5%B1%8F2022-11-17%2021.47.17.png" alt=""><figcaption><p>https://t.xyz</p></figcaption></figure>

-TraFinity is a web3 traffic and community centric company that created Let's meme -- a community management and traffic-fi protocol tool designed to help thousands of future businesses, communities and brands better market their blockchain-based technology and their web3 vision.
+We are a web3 traffic and community centric company that created Let's meme -- a community management and traffic-fi protocol tool designed to help thousands of future businesses, communities and brands better market their blockchain-based technology and their web3 vision.

 ## What is LetsMeMe?